 The NYT article quotes economist Claudia Olivetti as saying,

 “The bottom line is that based on decades of research we know that there was one institution that was effective at limiting gender inequality and encouraging women’s participation in the workplace, and it was early childhood education.”Claudia Olivetti, Dartmouth College

 And there it is.
-One single thread was pulled and the entire sweater of women’s workplace equality unraveled.
-As soon as the schools closed and students were forced to socially distance, mothers and women caretakers all over the country had to try to work while simultaneously supervising children.
+The virus pulled one single thread and the entire sweater of women’s workplace equality unraveled.
+As soon as the schools closed and students had to socially distance, mothers and women caretakers all over the country had to try to work while simultaneously supervising children.

 As with most things, wealth and class help balance things out for those who have them.
-Even as I write this article, I’m being paid to supervise a group of seven fourth graders in a hotel conference room while they log into online classrooms and their parents go to work.
-It’s something I’m not only happy to do… but I can do because I’m self-employed and don’t have children of my own.
+Even as I write this article, parents are paying me to supervise a group of seven fourth graders in a hotel conference room while they log into online classrooms and their parents go to work.
+It’s something I’m not only happy to do.
+But I can do it because I’m self-employed and don’t have children of my own.

 Their parents’ maids, nannies, and personal assistants have no such luxury.